Enhancement Shaman DPS Mythic+ Tips — The War Within (11.1.0)

 Area of Effect Crowd Control

-Sundering is an incredibly versatile tool, often able to act as a
+Sundering is a versatile tool, often able to act as a pseudo-interrupt

-effectively use this feature in the future.
-Note that this does not
+future.
+Note that this does not incapacitate with

 Reactivity procs.